California is providing tax relief during the pandemic.

 - Up to $50,000 in sales and use tax liability

-- Less than $5 million in annual taxable sales
+- Businesses with less than $5 million in annual taxable sales

 Payment plans may also be available to businesses with more than $5 million in annual taxable sales.
 CDTFA will work with businesses to provide relief where appropriate.